meyer-lab/cellcommunication-Pf2/docs/source/quickstart.rst

 * ``condition_column`` (str, default="sample"): The column name in ``adata.obs`` that defines experimental conditions.
 Must match the column used in ``add_cond_idxs()``.

 * ``cp_rank`` (int, optional): The rank for the final CP (CANDECOMP/PARAFAC) tensor decomposition.
+If not specified, it defaults to the same value as ``rise_rank``.
 This determines how many communication "components" or patterns are identified.
 Lower values provide more interpretable results; higher values capture more complex patterns.

 * ``n_iter_max`` (int, default=100): Maximum number of optimization iterations.
 The algorithm will stop either when it converges or reaches this limit.
 Higher values allow more time for convergence but take longer to run.